Nursing programs and careers

-Nursing offers multiple opportunities, from providing basic care as a nursing assistant to conducting in-depth research at the Ph.D. level.
-A common strategy among new nurses is to earn the minimum educational credential and then accept an entry-level healthcare position.
+There are multiple levels of nursing, from providing basic care as a nursing assistant to conducting in-depth research at the Ph.D. level.
+A common strategy among aspiring nurses is to earn the minimum educational credential and then accept an entry-level healthcare position.

-Taking this approach allows them to work for a while to see if nursing is indeed a good fit.
-Thanks to the flexibility of most nursing schedules, it is usually possible for nurses to continue working while they return to school to earn more advanced credentials.
-Combining work with school is definitely manageable, especially when students choose to complete most of their program online.
+Taking this approach provides an inside look at the profession to see if it is indeed a good fit.
+Thanks to the flexibility of most nursing schedules, it is usually possible for nurses to continue working while they return to nursing school to earn more advanced credentials.
+Combining work with school is definitely manageable, especially when students choose to complete most of their nursing program online.

 A certified nursing assistant provides basic patient care, which includes helping patients with activities of daily living.
 They rarely provide any direct medical care because of their limited training.
 Approximately 78% of CNAs work in hospitals.
 Like nurses, CNAs spend most of a shift on their feet.